-You have probably encountered cases where you only want to find items containing an exact term, and are not interested in items containing variants of this term.
+You have probably encountered cases where you only want to find items containing an exact term, and aren’t interested in items containing variants of this term.
 In such cases, you need to use an exact term query syntax.
 This syntax disables the otherwise useful stemming feature that expands the search to words with the same root (see Understanding Stemming).

 In the search box, type the exact desired term preceded by the plus sign (

 +, the exact match prefix), and then click Search.
 Only items containing the desired term will be returned, and terms of the same family that are normally searched as well will be ignored.

 Only items containing the exact word performance are returned.
-Items containing same root words such as performed or performing are not returned, as opposed to when stemming is enabled.
+Items containing same root words such as performed or performing aren’t returned, as opposed to when stemming is enabled.

 Imagine speciel is a product name or a word in another language.
 Only items containing speciel are returned.
-Spell corrections or automatic replacement of speciel with the English word special are not suggested (see Query Correction Feature).
+Spell corrections or automatic replacement of speciel with the English word special aren’t suggested (see Query Correction Feature).

 You can combine exact match terms with normal term search in the same query.

 employee +performance engineering

 Only items containing the exact word performance as well as the words employee and engineering and their variant forms are returned.
-Items containing same root words such as performed or performing are not returned.
+Items containing same root words such as performed or performing aren’t returned.

 The + prefix also forces the exact match for terms containing accented characters.
 This feature is useful with languages using accents such as French, Spanish, or Swedish.

 Only items containing déjà are returned.
-Items containing accented character variants such as déja or no accented characters such as deja are not returned.
+Items containing accented character variants such as déja or no accented characters such as deja aren’t returned.

 The match isn’t case-sensitive.